fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 You will notice the Status of the VPC Peering as "inactive" until you create the VPC peering from both sides.

-10. Repeat the above steps 4-9 but choose "Web Server VPC Network" in Step-5, and "Internal/Private/Trust VPC Network" on Step-6.
+10. Repeat the above steps 4-9 for **Project 2** but choose "Web Server VPC Network" in Step-5, and "Internal/Private/Trust VPC Network" on Step-6.
 11. Choose "Import custom routes" as "Web Server VPC Network" will import routes acting as a Spoke.
 12. Click Create.